biggora/trinte/README.md

 <a name="commands"></a>
 ### Command format:

       cluster *port=3000                      : Run the application using the cluster module. server *port=3000                       : Run the application as a server. test                                    : Run all tests.
-      test unit|integration|functional  : Run a particular type of test. script help *<name>               : This help script, optional script name for additional help. script <name> *args               : Run a script with <name>, with params
+      test unit|integration|functional        : Run a particular type of test. g, script help *<name>                  : This help script, optional script name for additional help. g, script <name> *args                  : Run a script with <name>, with params

-      Available scripts:
+      Available scripts (generators):

-      create-controller  args           : Creates a controller
-      create-model  args                : Creates a model
-      create-test  args                 : Creates a test
-      create-view  args                 : Creates a view
-      generate-all  args                : Creates a scaffold
-      help                              : Show help
+      controller, create-controller  args     : Creates a controller model, create-model  args               : Creates a model test, create-test  args                 : Creates a test view, create-view  args                 : Creates a view crud, generate-all  args                : Creates a scaffold help                                    : Show help

 <a name="start"></a>